 There are a number of common complications of PE that may arise in your personal life.
 That includes relationship distress, fertility problems, diminishing confidence, communication issues, infidelity, and even breaking up.

-In recent years, the psychological analysis reported emotional and relationship distress for men suffering from PE.
+In recent years, psychological analysis reported emotional and relationship distress for men suffering from PE.
 Compared to men, women actually consider PE less of a problem in a relationship.
 PE-related embarrassment commonly results in sexual avoidance and distancing of relationships, creating unnecessary tensions in the relationship.

 Thus, men who suffer from PE are advised to take the necessary actions to curb the problem before relationship issues become more serious.